hannahxsong/PantryPal/DESIGN.md

 ## Architecture

-The app follows a pretty standard Flask structure that I learned from CS50:
+The app follows a pretty standard Flask structure:

 - **Models**: SQLAlchemy classes (`User` and `Favorite`) that define the database tables
 - **Views**: Jinja2 templates in the `templates/` folder that render HTML